gov-cy/staging-govcy-design-system-docs/src/components/table.md

 Use the table component to let users compare information in rows and columns.

 ## When not to use this component
 Never use the table component to layout content on a page.
-Instead, use the ==grid system==.
+Instead, use the [grid system](../../styles/grid/).

 ## How it works
 The component should only exist in the [main section](../../getting-started/page-template/#sections).